Baroque trumpet: Construction

 Some baroque trumpets have been made using modern manufacturing methods, not the hand-hammered technique employed by master craftsmen such as Schnitzer, Haas, Hainlein, Ehe, and others.
 There is evidence, for example, that the bore anomalies of museum originals may favor certain notes, making it possible to "lip" the out-of-tune notes with greater ease.
 This characteristic is absent in factory-made instruments, with their geometrically perfect bore.
+Or made from gold and silver.

 Bore anomalies include (but are not limited to) imperfectly soldered seam tubing and telescoping joints.
 Each of the five joints — crook or bit to 1st yard; 1st yard to distal bow; distal bow to 2nd yard; 2nd yard to proximal bow; and proximal bow to bell section — represents a "choke-point", the upstream tubing being shrunk to telescope into the expanded downstream ferrule.
 The slight acoustical perturbations so produced suggest a further eroding of the harmonic series' rigidity, and a consequently greater flexibility is available to the player.
 As a side note, these joints are a friction fit without the use of solder.